Donald Trump Doubles Down On Claim That Hurricane Dorian Could Hit Alabama, Blasts ‘Phony’ Hurricane Report

-Donald Trump on Tuesday night doubled down on his claim that Hurricane Dorian could hit Alabama, lashing out at a “lightweight” reporter who cited a “phony hurricane report,” Yahoo News reports.
+On Tuesday night, Donald Trump doubled down on his claim that Hurricane Dorian could hit Alabama, lashing out at a “lightweight” reporter who cited a “phony hurricane report,” Yahoo News reports.

 As reported at the time by The Birmingham News, last weekend Trump warned that Hurricane Dorian could strike Alabama.